Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 ## Part 4: Visual Inertial Odometry (VIO)

+- [ ] Search for the possible ways to activate POSITION (controlling the drone with complete stability) or HOLD (it means to take off and hover in place at a stable altitude without the need for RC) mode for your Pixhawk 6x and go through the steps.
-- [ ] Find the Github repository related to VIO for Pixhawk.
+- [ ] Find the Github repository or video related to Visual Inertial Odometry (VIO) for Pixhawk.
 - [ ] Follow the instructions and provide any difficulties or changes needed.
-- [ ] Test the VIO for indoor HOLD mode (it means to take off and hover in place at a stable altitude without the need for RC).
+- [ ] Test the VIO for indoor HOLD and POSITION mode.